codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 ```

 #### Update configuration for Codefresh-managed redis chart
-From version, V1.2.2 and higher, we have deprecated support for the `Codefresh-managed Redis` chart.
-The public Bitnami Redis chart has replaced the `Codefresh-managed Redis` chart.
-For more information, see [Publich bitnami/charts](https://github.com/bitnami/charts/tree/master/bitnami/redis){:target="\_blank"}.
+From version **1.2.0 and higher**, we have deprecated support for the `Codefresh-managed Redis` chart.
+Bitnami public `bitnami/redis` chart has replaced the `Codefresh-managed Redis` chart.
+For more information, see [bitnami/redis](https://github.com/bitnami/charts/tree/master/bitnami/redis){:target="\_blank"}.

-If you have CRON and Registry triggers as part of your Redis data, to retain these triggers, you must migrate existing data from the old deployment to the new stateful set.
+Redis storage contains **CRON and Registry** typed triggers so you must migrate existing data from the old deployment to the new stateful set.
 This is done by backing up the existing data before upgrade, and then restoring the backed up data after upgrade.

 > Configuration updates are not required:
-  When running an external Redis service.
+  * When running an external Redis service.
-  If CRON and Registy triggers have not been configured.
+  * If CRON and Registy triggers have not been configured.

 ##### Verify existing Redis data for CRON and Registry triggers
 Check if you have CRON and Registry triggers configured in Redis.